opulencephp/docs/authentication.md

 // $subject is now set
 ```

+If your passwords also include a pepper, simply pass it as a 3rd parameter to the `UsernamePasswordAuthenticator` constructor.

 <h5 id="jwt-authenticator">JWT Authenticator</h5>
 Opulence supports authenticating [JSON web tokens](#jwt), which can be useful for authenticating JWT OAuth2 access tokens.
 The `JwtAuthenticator` requires a [verifier and a verification context](#verifying-jwt).